import collections

 A dictionary with defaults for target options.

-initialized the workflow.
-However, advanced users may wish to set it manually.
+which initialized the workflow.
+However, advanced users may wish to set it

-Targets added to the workflow will inherit the workflow working directory.
+manually.
+Targets added to the workflow will inherit the workflow working

 The *defaults* argument is a dictionary of option defaults for targets and